A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Model Formulation and Problem Study

 \subsubsection{Service Entity (SE)}

 Each service request $i$ corresponds to an SE, modeled as an undirected graph $G^v_i = (N^v_i, L^v_i)$~\cite{microservicevne}.
-In this representation, $N^v_i$ represents the set of service functions (SFs), \nolinebreak and $L^v_i$ denote the set of logical links (LLs) connecting these \SF s.
-For simplicity and without loss of generality, we primarily focus on CPU resources to define the computational requirements of SFs.
-Specifically, each SF $u^v \in N^v_i$ demands $c(u^v)$ units of CPU resources; each LL $l^v_{uw} \in L_i^v$, connecting a pair of SFs $u^v, w^v \in N_i^v$, is associated with a bandwidth requirement of $b(l^v_{uw})$.
+In this representation, $N^v_i$ represents the set of service functions (SFs), \nolinebreak and $L^v_i$ denotes the set of logical links (LLs) connecting these \SF s.
+For clarity of exposition, we represent the computing requirement of each \SF\ $u^v \in N^v_i$ by a scalar demand $c(u^v)$; each \LL\ $l^v_{uw}\in L_i^v$, connecting a pair of \SF s $u^v,w^v\in N_i^v$, is associated with a bandwidth requirement of $b(l^v_{uw})$.
+This scalar abstraction can be extended to heterogeneous multi-dimensional node resources by replacing $c(u^v)$ with a demand vector and applying per-dimension capacity constraints.